MaximilianHanussek/VALET/README.md

 - rfr: running finished ratio relates to values (floating) calculated by the mean walltime of running jobs divided by the mean walltime of finished jobs
 - rfd1: running finished difference relates to values (in seconds) calculated by the difference of the mean walltime of finished jobs to the mean walltime of running jobs. **Keep rfd1 always larger than rfd2 for algorithmic reasons**.
 - rfd2: running finished difference like rfd1 (in seconds). **Keep rfd2 always smaller than rfd1**.
+- rCcr: running CPU capacity ratio relates to values (float) calculated by the number of running jobs divided through the total number of available CPU cores in the cluster.
+- cnc: Lower limit of remaining compute nodes.
+Default value is 2 so the initial setup would always remain, you can higher the value if you want a higher number of nodes always available. **Do not use less than 2 for algorithmic reasons, meaning the initial cluster of master and two compute nodes needs to be remain.**
+- mnc: Upper limit of number of total compute nodes.
+Default value is 4, so 2 additional compute nodes would be added maximaly to the initial cluster with the value of 4.
+- start_threshold: If the sum of the weights collected over time is higher/equal than this threshold a new node is started.
+- stop_threshold:  If the sum of weigths is going in the negative direction (by W5), and is lower than this threshold a node will be stopped.

+### Desktop settings
 The required services and software, included in the Git repository, on the desktop site needs to be installed as following:

 Before you copy the files to correct directories you can or have to edit them suiting your needs.

+- For the `virtual_cluster_scheduler` file you find under `/usr/local/bin/` please enter the maximal **compute node** number, which is handled by the `mnc` parameter.
+Per default this is set to 4.
+So if you start the initial cluster 3 instances and 3 volumes would be necessary regarding your assigned OpenStack quota.
+If the default values of the scheduler are used and the OpenStack project is just used for the virtual cluster an instance quota of 5 and 5 volumes would be required.
+If you have and want more resources please adjust the entered value to your needs.

 - The `VALET_balancer.timer` service is executed every minute if you want to broaden that, edit the `OnUnitActiveSec` to your needs.
 This time number affects the `VALET_balancer.service` and subsequently the `VALET_balancer_executor`script on how often it will be chekcked (every x min) how the cluster status is.
 The longer the time the less agressive nodes will be added and removed.
 Please edit this parameter to your needs.